rozlynboutin/microbiome_helper/16S-tutorial-(chemerin).md

     echo "pick_otus:sortmerna_coverage 0.8" >> clustering_params.txt
     echo "pick_otus:sortmerna_db /home/shared/pick_otu_indexdb_rna/97_otus" >> clustering_params.txt

-We will be using the sortmerna_sumaclust method of OTU picking.
-With this method, reads are first clustered against a reference database; then, 10% of those reads that failed to be classified are subsampled for de novo clustering, which clusters reads against each other.
+We will be using the sortmerna_sumaclust method of [open-reference](http://qiime.org/scripts/pick_open_reference_otus.html) OTU picking.
+In open-reference OTU picking, reads are first clustered against a reference database; then, a certain percent (10% in the below command) of those reads that failed to be classified are sub-sampled to create a new reference database and the remaining unclassified reads are clustered against this new database.
+This de novo clustering step is repeated again by default using the below command (can be turned off to save time with the "–suppress_step4" option).

 Also, we are actually retaining singletons (i.e. OTUs identified by 1 read), which we will then remove in the next step.
 Note that "$PWD" is just a variable that contains your current directory.
-This command takes ~7 min with 1 CPU (note you may run into problems if the virtual box isn't using at least 2GB of RAM).Lowering the "-s" parameter's value will greatly affect running speed.
+This command takes ~7 min with 1 CPU (note you may run into problems if the virtual box isn't using at least 2GB of RAM).
+Lowering the "-s" parameter's value will greatly affect running speed.

     pick_open_reference_otus.py -i $PWD/combined_fasta/combined_seqs.fna -o $PWD/clustering/ -p $PWD/clustering_params.txt -m sortmerna_sumaclust -s 0.1 -v --min_otu_size 1